Learning and balancing unknown loads in large-scale systems: Refined learning scheme

-the limits are taken along the sequence $\calK$.
-This demonstrates that every subsequence of $\set{\calA_n(i)}{n \geq 1}$ has a further subsequence which converges to a Lipschitz function. \end{proof}

-Essentially, the proof of the previous theorem relies on the decomposition \eqref{seq: occupancy state} and the fact that the coordinates of $\calA_n$ and $\calD_n$ are Poisson processes having $O(n)$ intensities.
-In particular, observe that the proof does not depend on the control rule used for adjusting the threshold over time, and not even on the rule used to take the dispatching decisions.
+Essentially, the proof of the above proposition relies on the decomposition \eqref{seq: occupancy state} and the fact that the coordinates of $\calA_n$ and $\calD_n$ have intensities which are $O(n)$.
+In particular, observe that the proof provided in Section \ref{app: relative compactness} does not depend on the learning scheme used for adjusting the threshold over time, or even on the rule used to take the dispatching decisions.

-\section{Asymptotic dynamical properties}
+\subsection{Asymptotic dynamical properties}

-In this section we establish a few asymptotic dynamical properties, which concern the total and tail mass processes.
-These were defined as
+In this section we prove asymptotic dynamical properties concerning the total and tail mass processes.
+These were defined in \eqref{eq: total and tail mass processes} as

 respectively.
-Recall that the total mass process $u_n$ corresponds to the total number of tasks in the system, normalized by the number of server pools, as the diagram of Figure \ref{fig: state variables} suggests.
+The total mass process $u_n$ corresponds to the total number of tasks in the system, normalized by the number of server pools, as the diagram of Figure \ref{fig: state variables} suggests.
 The tail mass process $v_n(j)$ represents the total number of tasks located in column $j$ of the latter diagram, or further to the right, also normalized by the number of server pools.
-The properties established here will be used in Section \ref{sec: evolution of the threshold} to prove the main result.
+Section \ref{subsub: set of nice sample paths} contains some preliminary results, and the asymptotic dynamical properties are established in Section \ref{subsub: properties of total and tail mass functions}.

-\subsection{Set of nice sample paths}
+\subsubsection{Set of nice sample paths}

 We begin by introducing a set of probability one consisting of sample paths which are well-behaved, in a sense that will be made clear below.
-For this purpose we need two technical lemmas.
-The first one establishes asymptotic upper bounds, which are uniform over time, for the number of tasks sharing a server pool and for the threshold.
+For this purpose, we need two technical lemmas.
+The first one establishes asymptotic upper bounds, which are uniform over time, for the number of tasks sharing a server pool and the threshold.

 \begin{lemma} There exists a positive constant $B_T \in \N$ such that $q_n(t, B_T + 1) = 0$ and $\ell_n(t) \leq B_T$ for all $t \in [0, T]$ and all sufficiently large $n$ with probability one. \end{lemma}